 We enter into various financial instruments with off-balance-sheet risk as part of the normal course of business.
-These off-balance-sheet instruments include financial guarantees and contractual commitments to extend financial guarantees under letters of credit and other assistance to customers (Notes 1 and 19).
+These off-balancesheet instruments include financial guarantees and contractual commitments to extend financial guarantees under letters of credit and other assistance to customers .
+See Notes 1 and 19 for more information.
 Decisions to extend financial guarantees to customers, and the amount of collateral required under these guarantees, is based on our evaluation of creditworthiness on a case-by-case basis.